-Machu Picchu is a top destination in the world and certainly lives up to its reputation as a member of the New 7 Wonders of the World.
+Machu Picchu is a top destination in the world.
+It certainly lives up to its reputation as a member of the New 7 Wonders of the World.
 When it was built in the 1400s, the Incas would walk for days from their capital, Cusco, to Machu Picchu through the Andes Mountains.
-Modern travelers have the luxury of trains and buses to make the trip, but for outdoor lovers and those inclined to physical vacations there’s another option; multi day treks to Machu Picchu.
+Modern travelers have the luxury of trains and buses to make the trip.
+But for outdoor lovers and those inclined to physical vacations there’s another option; multi day treks to Machu Picchu.

 During a recent two week visit to Peru we trekked the Salkantay to Machu Picchu for what turned out to be one of the best trips we’ve ever taken.

 The Salkantay trek is around 70 km (43 mi) long.
 For travellers interested, you must be physically capable for a trek like this.

 Altitude effects aside, it is multiple days of 6+ hours of hiking through rough terrain and often up or down hill.
 But anyone who exercises regularly will manage just fine!
 It is exhausting but it’s certainly not unbearable.

 All guides carry oxygen canisters, so if you start to feel altitude sickness you can rest and get some much needed O2.
 If you’re an avid hiker or used to the altitude you won’t have a problem.

 For everyone else, make sure you feel confident in your hiking abilities and you’ll do great.